oceanhackweek/oceanhackweek.github.io/_pages/schedule.md

 description: Come back for 2019 schedule soon!
 ---

-## 2018 Schedule

-**Links to video recordings and materials of all tutorials are embedded in the schedule below.
+**Links to video recordings and materials of all 2018 tutorials are embedded in the schedule below.
 Have fun!**

 - [Monday](#monday)
 - [Tuesday](#tuesday)